PY 695-001, PY 695-002: Teaching of Psychology Practicum

 Twice during the term, you will attend a class taught by one of your colleagues to become familiar with alternative teaching styles.
 You will write a one-page summary of your observations to share with the instructor and me.

-Periodically, I ask that you "check in" with me through e-mail or dropping by my office.
-Briefly let me know how your course is going and if you need my assistance with anything.
+Periodically, we ask that you "check in" through e-mail or dropping by our offices.
+Briefly let us know how your course is going and if you need our assistance with anything.